nargaw/nargaw/README.md

 ### Hi there!
 My name is Nate 👋

-🔭 Just a curious dude on a quest to learn as much as I can about computers.
+🔭 Just a curious person exploring the software rabbit hole.

 🌱 Currently Learning C and Assembly!

 ⚡ Cyber Security and Hacking are my jam. @_localh0st on twitter

-😄 I’m interested in collaborating, connecting and making friends.
+😄 Always interested in collaborating, connecting and making friends.

-📫 How to reach me: on twitter at @nate_dev_ or email me directly at nateargaw@gmail.com
+📫 How to reach me: twitter - @nate_dev_ or email - nateargaw@gmail.com